 Following a list of the EB faculty, with contact numbers, there is a section on general information relating to departmental academic policies.
 After that is some advice on choosing a major, followed by an explanation of the requirements of each degree program.
 Remember that the official requirements for the Bachelor of Science degree are those listed in the ESF catalog that pertains to the year in which you first enrolled.
-Throughout your program you will use Degree Works (available at: https://www.esf.edu/students/) to guide you, but this handbook gives you an overview of all EB programs.
+Throughout your program you will use Degree Works to guide you, but this handbook gives you an overview of all EB programs.
 The closing pages relate to preparing for life after your BS degree and include examples of job titles held by recent graduates.